gustavosvalentim/vscode-spotify-player/README.md

 ### Build

-Before building you need to set the environment variables on the system you are building.
+Before building, ensure you have set the required environment variables on your system.
+Build the extension using:

 ```sh
 pnpm build